radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/06-virtual-views-based-on-aggregation.md

 description: Namespace Configuration Guide
 ---

-# Chapter 6: Virtual Views based on an Aggregation of Multiple Types of Backends
+# Virtual Views based on an Aggregation of Multiple Types of Backends

 If your goal is to create a virtual view which aggregates multiple types of backends (combination of directories, database, web services…etc.), use the Virtual Tree type of option when creating the Root Naming Context.